2025

 dimensions vary

-The installation is a series of four sculptures staged to create an analog projection onto a custom scrim.This body of work has references to home furnishings and is inspired by growing up with my father who organized the apartment we lived in together in non-normative ways.
-For him, object staging was a mystical practice that involved visions and communications that did not line up with consensus reality.
-The proposed body of work takes visual language from Enlightenment era Rational aesthetics, such as mystical diagrams, a mad mathematician's geometric schematics, and CA seismographic data and converts their claims of coherence into an abstracted and poetic experience.
+Four sculptures are staged to create an analog projection onto a custom scrim.
+The work references home furnishings and is inspired by growing up with my father who organized the apartment we lived in together in non-normative ways.
+For him, object staging was a mystical practice that involved visions and communications that were beyond consensus reality.
+In the installation, diagrams are abstracted, a sculpture creates projections, and household objects align in oracular fashion.The project takes visual language from Enlightenment era Rational aesthetics, such as mystical diagrams, a mad mathematician's geometric schematics, and CA seismographic data and converts their claims of coherence into an abstracted and poetic experience.

 2022